Warrant Officer Prerequisites and Duty Description

 • Waiverable on a case-by-case basis

-• Applicants submit waiver requests as part of their completed application.
+• Waiver requests are submitted by applicant as part of their complete packet.

-• Submitted waiver request does not constitutes automatic approval by the QM CMDT.
+• Submitted waiver request does not constitute automatic approval by the QM CMDT.

 NCO Evaluation Report: (NON-WAIVERABLE)